-Acupressure has been in use in China for thousands of years, and there is a reason that this ancient technique of healing the body is still popular today.
-This therapy helps to relieve tension in the body, restore balance, and bring an overall sense of well-being to the mind and soul.
+Acupressure has been in use in China for thousands of years.
+And there is a reason that this ancient technique of healing the body is still popular today.
+This therapy helps to relieve tension in the body, restore balance.
+It also brings an overall sense of well-being to the mind and soul.

 Come along with BloomMe as we give you the lowdown on this popular form of Traditional Chinese Medicine.

-Traditional Chinese Medicine theory describes small points in the body, known as ‘acupoints’ or ‘acupressure points’, that sit along energy ‘meridian lines’, or ‘channels’.
+Traditional Chinese Medicine theory describes small points in the body, known as ‘acupoints’ or ‘acupressure points’.
+These points sit along energy ‘meridian lines’, or ‘channels’.
 It is these cheeky acupoints that acupressure treatments try to target.
 Acupressure and acupuncture are two of the most popular forms of Traditional Chinese Medicine.

 Are acupressure and acupuncture the same treatment?